fannynabis/chameleon-documentation-en/backend.md

 ~~Anwender sollten mit individuellen Zugängen Arbeiten am Backend vornehmen, da ein paralleles Arbeiten mit demselben Zugang nicht möglich ist (automatischer Logout der „älteren“ Session).
 Menüpunkte im Backend werden in dieser Dokumentation wie folgt aufgeführt:~~

-Users should always work with an individuel account on the backend.
+Users should always work with an individual account on the backend.
 It is not possible to work simultaneously with the same account (there will be an automatic logout of the older session).
+In this documentation the menu points in the backend are shown like this:

 ~~Artikel → Artikelkategorien~~